ha5ha6/judy_blog/_pages/td.md

 **Sample updates** differ from the **expected updates** of DP in that they are based on a single sample successor rather than on a complete distribution of all possible successors

 **Batch updating**: updates are made only after processing each complete batch of training data

+**Batch MC** vs **Batch TD**: Batch MC always find the estimates that minimize mean-squared error on the training set, whereas batch TD(0) always finds the estimates that would be exactly correct for the maximum-likelihood model of the Markov process.

+**Maximum-likelihood Estimate** of a parameter is the parameter value whose probability of generating the data is greatest

+**Batch TD(0) converges to the certainty-equivalence estimate**, which means it assumes that the estimate of the underlying process was known with certainty rather than being approximated

 ### Random Walk